 Cheryl Kelly Fischer teaches Advanced Legal Research.
 She is a reference librarian and the Head of Instructional Services at the UCLA Hugh and Hazel Darling Law Library.

-Cheryl Kelly Fischer teaches Advanced Legal Research and is a reference librarian at the UCLA Law Library.
-She graduated from UCLA School of Law where she was executive editor of the UCLA Law Review, chief managing editor of the UCLA Entertainment Law Review, a teaching assistant for Lawyering Skills, and a law library research assistant.
-She received her B.A. from UC San Diego with a degree in theatre, and her Master's in Library and Information Science from UCLA.
+She earned her J.D. from UCLA School of Law where she was Executive Editor of the UCLA Law Review, Chief Managing Editor of the UCLA Entertainment Law Review, a teaching assistant for Lawyering Skills, and a law library research assistant.
+She graduated from UC San Diego, cum laude, with a B.A. in Theatre, and from UCLA with a Master's degree in Library and Information Science.
 Following law school, Ms. Fischer practiced law as an associate at Jones Day in the Los Angeles office.
-Since returning to UCLA, Ms. Fischer has taught legal research skills as a guest speaker in numerous law and non-law courses on campus.
+Since returning to UCLA, Ms. Fischer has taught legal research skills in numerous law and non-law courses on campus.
 She has also participated in the selection, training and supervision of students in the law library's faculty research assistant program.
 And as a liaison to the UCLA law student journals and law reviews, she regularly assists journal editorial boards with the training of their staff.

-Ms. Fischer’s publications include “Open Access to Legal Scholarship” (with V. Steiner) in Law Librarianship in the Digital Age (edited by Allyssa Kroski, Scarecrow Press, 2013); “Helping Millennials Find U.S. Supreme Court Cases Online,” 36 Reference Services Review 245 (2008); and research guides on legal research and legal cite checking available at http://libguides.law.ucla.edu/prf.php?account_id=32559.
+Ms. Fischer’s publications include “Open Access to Legal Scholarship” (with V. Steiner) in Law Librarianship in the Digital Age (edited by Allyssa Kroski, Scarecrow Press, 2014); “Helping Millennials Find U.S. Supreme Court Cases Online,” 36 Reference Services Review 245 (2008); and research guides on legal research and legal cite checking available at http://libguides.law.ucla.edu/prf.php?account_id=32559.